ONgoing initiative

 6. Train your financial services and registration staff regarding benefit eligibility for immigrants.

-• During the last Trump administration, millions of immigrant patients stopped accessing health benefits and many dropped benefits for which they were eligible due to fear that their immigraiton status would be impacted.
+• During the last Trump administration, millions of immigrant patients stopped accessing health benefits and many dropped benefits for which they were eligible due to fear that their immigration status would be impacted.
 Although the Public Charge policy was only expanded to include benefits for a little over a year, the chilling effect from the policy was substantially more harmful than the policy itself.
 Sources from within the incoming administration have noted policies will likely be changed to change the definition of public charge to once again consider use of some benefits to be “negative factors” when reviewing visa and green card applications.
 However, any policy change will typically be associated with a grace period to allow immigrants to review and make informed decisions with legal counsel regarding their benefits.
 For this reason, we should continue to urge our immigrant patients to:

 • Keep their benefits It’s better to keep benefits that help people survive and be economically self-sufficient, than to refuse benefits and experience harm.
 It is also notable that during the previous administration many people dropped benefits that were completely unrelated to the public charge rule, such as WIC, or state (as opposed to federally sponsored) health coverage, which was notincluded in the rule.